 It isn’t news flash that relaxers cause our natural hair to break.
 These creamy substances which are supposed to straighten the hair are laden with chemicals that are quite dangerous.

-This is why a lot of people are dumping relaxers are joining the natural hair bandwagon — they cant believe they’ve been missing out on healthy hair.
+This is why a lot of people are dumping relaxers and joining the natural hair bandwagon — they can’t believe they’ve been missing out on healthy hair.

 Nonetheless, some are still sticking to relaxers and growing long hair with it.
-One of their rules include relaxing once-twice a year amongst others.
+One of their rules includes relaxing once-twice a year amongst others.